hannobraun/caterpillar/README.md

 ## Status

 Caterpillar is still early-stage and experimental.
-It can hardly be called a language right now.
+It can hardly be called a programming language right now.
 Development is focused on creating a basic solution for one use case (game development) on one platform (browsers).

 Caterpillar has gone through [a series of prototypes](archive/), of varying levels of sophistication, each of which provided answers to different questions.